-Even when it’s raining there’s still lots for families to do at Cotehele this summer.
+Even when it’s raining there’s still lots to do at Cotehele.

 Activities in the manor house

-Inside the beautiful medieval manor house at Cotehele, children can pick up a free trail to follow through the rooms and find out (and even handle!) some of the dangerous weapons we look after in the Great Hall on Thursdays for 'Look Sharp!'.
+Inside the beautiful medieval manor house at Cotehele, children can pick up a free trail, '50 things to do indoors' to follow through the rooms and see how many stickers they can collect while exploring and finding out more about the house and its history.

 At the quay

 Down at the quay the wonderful Discovery Centre is filled with hands-on activities to help children find out about nature and the wildlife around Cotehele.
-There’s a postcard-making activity here and lots of fun facts about Shamrock, the barge being repaired on the quayside.
-If the kids are feeling nautical, they can have a go at tying knots in here too.
+In here there are lots of interesting facts about Shamrock, the barge being repaired on the quayside.
+If you are feeling nautical, you can have a go at tying knots in here too.